A Simple Step-by-Step Guide to Investing

 The type of account you have determines how soon you can touch your money penalty-free.
 And how you pay taxes on your investment gains.

-So, you should also consider investing with a non-retirement account.
+So, you should also consider investing in a non-retirement account.
 Although your investment income in these accounts is taxable each year, you can always make penalty-free withdrawals.

 However, investing is more volatile than keeping your money in a bank account.
 So, you should only consider keeping money in your investment account that you don’t plan on needing for at least three to five years.